 The Options: The option you choose depends solely on your interests and your level of confidence in your command of the material covered in previous calculus courses.
 Let's repeat that point: The choice is entirely yours.

-Option 3 (Math 9): A third option is for those who are confident in their knowledge of the BC syllabus material so do not want to repeat it, yet want to move forward at a less brisk pace than offered by Math 11.
+Option 2 (Math 9): A second option is for those who are confident in their knowledge of the BC syllabus material so do not want to repeat it, yet want to move forward at a less brisk pace than offered by Math 11.
 The course Math 9 (Multivariable Differential Calculus with Linear Algebra) offers the material from the second half of Math 8, but enhanced with a brief introduction to linear algebra so as to better explain how derivatives of functions of several variables are linear approximations to functions (a sample Math 9 syllabus).
 Following Math 9, the next course in the calculus sequence would be Math 13.